iVuDang/The-Odin-Project-JS-Exercises-GIT-cheatsheet/README.md

 Git Command  | Description
 ------------- | -------------
-git remote add origin [github url] | creates a new repository git pull origin main (if conflict, pull changes from github) | pulls copy from GitHub
+git remote add origin [github url] | creates a new repository git pull (if conflict, pull changes from github) | pulls copy and changes from GitHub git pull origin main (if conflict, pull changes from github) | pulls copy and changes from GitHub

 - - - -